julietcroc/julietcroc.github.io/README.md

 # julietcroc.github.io
-Website for whole class projects, CIS133DA
+Website for whole class projects, CIS133DA.
+Latest update is for this new course Spring 2024.